ayushrroy/BigLog/README.md

 ### Example Stream With ML

-The Spark cluster application run logs for this piece of the project come [from here](https://zenodo.org/record/3227177#.ZE7plS3ML0o).
+The Spark cluster application logs for this piece of the project come [from here](https://zenodo.org/record/3227177#.ZE7plS3ML0o).
 Please extract the `tar` and place it in the `data` run before running the ML pipeline.

 ```bash
 -------------------------------------------